hrutavmodha/desktop-assistant/CONTRIBUTING.md

 1. Use clear, modular code

-2. JS: ES6+ preferred (const, let, arrow functions)
+2. ES6+ is preferred

-3. Python: Follow PEP8
+3. Python follows PEP8

 4. Use meaningful commit messages